 Nevertheless, data in its raw form is not particularly useful.
-First, data scientists need to "translate" the data into insights, so business users can use it for making better decisions.
+First, data scientists need to "translate" the data into insights, so business users can use it to make better decisions.

 In this blog, we discuss the topic of data quality and how data quality can be improved using iPaaS solutions that connect with various data sources.